mcorah/RosDataProcess/README.md

 ## Examples

-* `src/test.jl`: Some minimal examples of usage of `TimeSeries`
+* `example/minimal.jl`: Some minimal examples of usage of `TimeSeries`
-* `src/example.jl`: Reproduces several of the plots from the AURO18 paper
+* `example/abstract_time.jl`: Reproduces several of the plots from the AURO18 paper for kinematic exploration with separate abstract iterations